Mjhiggins1811/mjhiggins1811.github.io/_posts/2023-02-13-We're-in-a-golden-age-of-gaming,-and-it's-only-going-to-get-better.md

 ---
 layout: post
-title: We're in a golden age of game dev, and it's only gonna get better
+title: We're in a golden age of game dev, and it's getting better
 ---
 I'm a big fan of [Godot](https://godotengine.org/).
 Not the Samuel Beckett non-character, but the open source, free to use, game engine made by project founders Ariel Manzur and Juan Linietsky as well as a whole host of other devs and contributors.
 In my mind its powerful yet easy to use nature combined with its completely open source philosophy makes it the perfect choice for the indie dev on the street in 2023.
 With Godot fast approaching the release of its fourth (very exciting) revision, I’ve been thinking a lot about how the game dev space has been changing, and what those changes mean for the future.

-You see, I have a pet theory that we’re entering (or perhaps are already in) an artistic golden age of gaming.
+You see, I have a pet theory that we’re entering or maybe allready in the midst of an artistic golden age of gaming.

 The main reason I think this is pretty simple; it’s easier now for an average person to just make a game than it has ever been and, importantly, the tools that make this true have been around long enough to prove themselves by being behind titles that have seen success in the big commercial arenas like Steam and the major consoles.